 My Approach

 My approach is not homework-driven or directive, nor is it structured like school.
 Instead, it is an open exploration of an individual’s experiences and challenges during their transitional period.
-The work is collaborative and flexible, evolving from the topics brought to each session, while addressing recurring themes that may underlie struggles (such as anxiety, worry, or intrusive thoughts).
-Together, we consider where these challenges might be coming from and explore ways to address them to help the teen gain insight, develop strategies, and make choices that align with their goals.
+The work is collaborative and flexible, evolving from the topics brought to each session, while addressing recurring themes that may underlie struggles.
+Together, we consider what might be contributing to problems and explore ways to address them.
+The aim is to help teens gain insight, develop helpful strategies, and make choices that align with their goals and can be realistically utilized within the family unit.

 Parents and Involvement